Hong Lok Yuen: History

 Hong Lok Yuen was previously an orchard owned by General Li Fulin.
 It is reputed to have excellent feng shui.

 Hong Lok Yuen was approved for development in 1977 as a new garden estate.
 Canadian Overseas Development and Clifford Wong Chun-fai (黃振輝) were the developers.
-The developing company Hong Lok Yuen Property Co Ltd a joint venture between Wong, a well known architect, and Winpole International Ltd (永保國際有限公司) with Sun Hung Kai Properties also later participating in the development.
-Hong Lok Yuen was sub-divided into a total of 1196 units between 1980 and September 1993.
+The developing company was Hong Lok Yuen Property Co Ltd, a joint venture between Wong, a well-known architect, and British housebuilding firm George Wimpey, with Sun Hung Kai Properties later participating in the development.
+Between 1980 and September 1993, Hong Lok Yuen was sub-divided into a total of 1196 units.

 The estate

-The total area of the Hong Lok Yuen estate covers an area of 558,000 m2, of which 40% is reserved for forests and parks.
-Most of the units are 1600-3500 sqft two to three storey independent villas with garages and gardens.
-Hong Lok Yuen is one of the few large-scale bungalow-style luxury residential areas in Hong Kong and has attracted many officials and artists as residents.
-There is a shopping centre, clubhouse and international school, International College Hong Kong, located in the estate.
+The Hong Lok Yuen estate covers an area of 558,000 m2, of which 40% is reserved for forests and parks.
+Most of the units are 1600-3500 sqft two- or three-storey independent villas with garages and gardens.
+Hong Lok Yuen is one of the few large-scale bungalow-style luxury residential areas in Hong Kong, and has attracted many officials and artists as residents.
+A shopping centre, clubhouse and international school, International College Hong Kong, are located in the estate.